mctigger/KaggleSalt/README.md

 256GB RAM
 4x NVIDIA Tesla P100

-#SOFTWARE (python packages are detailed separately in `requirements.txt`):
+#SOFTWARE (python packages are detailed separately in `environment.yml`):
-Python 3.6
-CUDA 9.0
-cuddn 7.1.4.18
-nvidia drivers 410.66
+Anaconda 5.3, Python 3.6, NVIDIA drivers 410.66

+(CUDA and cuDNN are not listed here since these are part of the Pytorch conda package, see `environment.yml`)

 #DATA SETUP
 Download and extract competition data into `./data`.